jinseok9338/Carrot-Market-Shorts-1.0/Server/README.md

 1. modify the add Mock Data into 3 seperate functions [Done]
 1. motify signUp users and create users addMockData [Done]
 1. find out how to subsribe to a stream of data []
+1. find out how to subsribe to a stream of data []